History & Company Philosophy

 Email: jkrotec@firstequity.com

-Joshua T. Krotec is Executive Director of the First Equity Group (FEG) and leads corporate strategic initiatives including merger, acquisition and other corporate development projects for FEG and its principal holdings, including First Aviation Services Inc. Josh also serves on the Board of Directors of First Aviation affiliate PropWorks Propeller Systems Ltd. Prior to FEG’s sale of DART Aerospace Ltd., Josh served on DART’s Board of Directors.
+Joshua T. Krotec is Executive Director of the First Equity Group (FEG) and leads corporate strategic initiatives including merger, acquisition and other corporate development projects for FEG and its principal holdings.

 Josh holds a Master of Business Administration (MBA) in Strategic Management with Honors and Director’s List recognition from The Wharton School at the University of Pennsylvania.
 Josh also earned a Bachelor of Science (BS) in Economics with concentrations in Finance and Accounting from Wharton, graduating Magna Cum Laude and earning Nelson Foundation and Joseph Wharton Scholarship honors.
 In addition, Josh holds a Bachelor of Science (BS) in Systems Engineering (focus in Logistics Systems) with a minor in Mathematics from the School of Engineering and Applied Science at the University of Pennsylvania.
 Josh also worked in the Department of Finance at The Wharton School where his research led to publications in the field of investment management and trading.